arcadiapage/arcadiapage.github.io/_posts/2022-12-29-what-is-personal-growth-and-individuation-like-for-infps.md

 Also, you may want to check out some of the archetypes I mentioned here and see if they resonate with you.
 Pinterest is a great place to start your research.

-And if you feel ready to go even deeper into the magic of working with your archetypes you may also enjoy taking my simple, yet insightful [INFP Archetype Connection Workshop.](https://payhip.com/b/1q4ld)

-**How has the Innocent, Child, Maiden, or Explorer played a role in your life?**

 ![Healthy INFP, INFP Burnout, INFP Tips ](/uploads/infp-personal-growth-tips.png "4 Tips on How to Be a Healthy INFP"){: .mx-auto.d-block :}